Bhangar II

-Bhangar II is a community development block (CD block) that forms an administrative division in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Bhangar II is a community development block that forms an administrative division in Baruipur subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 The Bhangar II CD block is located at 22.5126°N 88.6097°E. It has an average elevation of 9 m.

 The Bhangar II CD block is bounded by the Haroa CD block in the North 24 Parganas district in the north, the Minakhan CD block in the North 24 Parganas district in the east, the Bhangar I CD block in the south and the Rajarhat CD block in the North 24 Parganas district in the west.

 The South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent Geological Period, a large low-lying plain got exposed.
 Both Tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural Levees and man-made embankments speed up the process of filling up of the depressions containing Brackish Water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is Monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 The Bhangar II CD block has an area of 162.04 km2.
 It has 1 panchayat samity, 10 gram panchayats, 159 gram sansads (village councils), 60 mouzas and 60 inhabited villages, as per the District Statistical Handbook South Twenty-four Parganas.
-Kasipur and Kolkata Leather Complex police stations serve this block.
-The headquarters of this CD block is at Bhangar.
+Kasipur and Kolkata Leather Complex police stations serve this CD Block.
+Headquarters of this CD block is at Bhangar.

-Gram Panchayats of Bhangar II CD block/Panchayat Samiti are: Bamanghata, Beonta I, Beonta II, Bhagwanpur, Bhogali I, Bhogali II, Chaltaberia, Polerhat I, Polerhat II and Shanpukur.
+Gram Panchayats of Bhangar II CD block/Panchayat Samiti are: Bamanghata, Beenta-I, Beenta-II, Bhagawanpur, Bhogali-I, Bhogali-II, Chaltaberia, Polerhat-I, Polerhat-II and Shanpukur.